wp-plugins/8tracks-shortcode/readme.txt

 = I don't want to use HTML5, and I don't want to say flash="yes" in every single shortcode.
 What can I do? =

-I hear you.
-Change is hard.
+This one's a little more complicated, but not too cumbersome.
 From your dashboard, go to plugins > editor > 8tracks-shortcode > 8tracks-shortcode.php.

 Now, search for " 'flash' => '' " and replace it with " 'flash' => 'yes' ".
 (Ignore the double quotation marks.)